transmute-industries/sidetree.js/packages/did-method-element/docs/public-ropsten-node.md

 minimum requirements are listed below.

 - 2 vCPU
-- 4GB of RAM (required to build dashboard)
+- 4GB of RAM
-- 80GB of Storage (~50GB required for Ethereum data)
+- 40GB of Storage

 ## Install Requirements